 Molecular testing (nucleic acid amplification based testing, for example PCR) for MRSA/MSSA may offer improved sensitivity and TAT relative to culture-based testing, but at a markedly higher cost per test.
 Molecular testing in many studies demonstrates improved sensitivity relative to culture, but the specificity is not as good compared to culture.

-There are two approaches to MRSA molecular test design, each with advantages and drawbacks.
+There are 2 approaches to MRSA molecular test design, each with advantages and drawbacks.
 Single-locus testing targets sequences spanning the staphylococcal cassette chromosome that typically harbors mecA (SCCmec) and orfX (adjacent to SCCmec in S. aureus).
 Variability in the SCCmec sequence can lead to false negatives when assay primers are of low binding affinity to the altered sequence, despite the presence of functional mecA.
 Single-locus testing also leads to some false positives where the SCCmec primer binding sites are intact but mecA is absent or the cassette is partially excised.
 Multi-locus testing evaluates separately for S. aureus (using thermostable nuclease (nuc) or some other conserved S. aureus gene sequence) and resistance genes (mecA and, in some assays, also mecC).
 This approach has the drawback that specimens that include both MSSA and another Staphylococcus species which is positive for mecA (S. epidermidis, for example) will report falsely positive for MRSA - some labs follow up all positive molecular results with culture for confirmation.

 Perhaps the primary drawback of molecular testing is the cost.
 Single specimen random access assays offer a great TAT, but cost up to $45 per test, whereas other molecular assays that are more suitable for batch testing (commonly run once or twice per day) are cheaper at around $20-$30 per test.
 Either way, molecular testing is considerably more expensive than culture-based testing (about $1-3 per test, depending on the method), and the volume of tests run can be enormous depending on the patient populations targeted.